denis-berthier/CSP-Rules-V2.1/Examples/Sudoku/README.txt

 <> The CLIPS inference engine is delivered with a toy Sudoku solver and a few examples.
-The CLIPS-puzzles folder contains a subset of the 9x9 Sudoku examples provided with CLIPS.
+The CLIPS-puzzles folder contains a subset of the "hardest" 9x9 Sudoku examples provided with CLIPS.
 Each example comes with both the CLIPS solution and the SudoRules solution.
 As puzzles, they are very easy and of no particular interest for Sudoku.
 As the CLIPS Sudoku application doesn't output any resolution path, it's not very interesting as a Sudoku solver either.
 (Notice that this was not the goal: these rules were originally developed only as a test bench for JRules.)